Business1sg00d/Harvester-dnsRecon-Consolidator/README.md

 # Harvester-dnsRecon-Consolidator
-Take json files in Harvester output directory and dnsrecon directory; combine into one XML/json file.
+Take json files in Harvester output directory and dnsrecon output directory; combine into one HTML file.
 Work in progress.

 Install:
 --------